FX Markup

 Tired of losing money on every international payment?

-FaiirPe charges a flat $19 per invoice with no FX markup.
-Get in touch for early access.
+FaiirPe charges 0.3% per invoice with a $9 minimum and no FX markup.
+Get started today.